National Campus Safety Month

 The University of South Florida Police Department, USF Department of Emergency Management, and the USF Community Emergency Response Team are hosting safety education events and training for students, faculty, and staff throughout September and October as part of National Campus Safety Awareness Month.
 Promoted by the Clery Center, in 2008, National Campus Safety Awareness Month (NCSAM) was unanimously approved by Congress to encourage a public conversation on important topics in violence prevention at our nation's colleges and universities.
 The Clery Center is a non-profit organization dedicated to guiding institutions of higher education to implement effective campus safety measures.

-The University of South Florida Police Department, USF Department of Emergency Management, and the USF Community Emergency Response Team will host the second annual National Campus Safety Day event.
-The event provides an opportunity educate the campus community on safety, disaster preparedness, and crime prevention.
+The University of South Florida Police Department, USF Department of Emergency Management, and the USF Community Emergency Response Team will host the third annual National Campus Safety Day event.
+The event provides an opportunity to educate the campus community on safety, disaster preparedness, and crime prevention.

-Similar events occur on college and university campuses around the country as part of National Campus Safety Awareness Month (NCSAM).
+Similar events occur on college and university campuses around the country as part of National Campus Safety Awareness Month.